-RTI in Delaware operates through a three-tiered model.
-School-wide screening assessments in reading and math are given three times a year to determine if any students are experiencing academic difficulty.
-Increasing tandem to create more inclusive learning environments.
+Educational models such as RTI and PBS operate in tandem to create more inclusive learning environments.
 In Delaware, CDS and the state also collaborate to foster the inclusion of students with learning differences and identified disabilities through the Inclusive Schools Initiative (ISI).
 Under the Individuals with Disabilities Education Act (IDEA), students with disabilities must be educated in the least restrictive environment; this means they should remain, whenever possible, in the same setting as students without disabilities.